eclipse-tractusx/ssi-dim-wallet-stub/docs/architecture/main.md

 ![query.png](./images/query.png)

 This API is responsible for creating Verifiable Presentations based on the scope and tokens being passed.
-For the scope of the stub service, only `type:MembershipCredential` and `type:BpnCredential` are supported.
+For the scope of the stub service, only `type:MembershipCredential`, `type:BpnCredential` and `type:DataExchangeGovernanceCredential` are supported.

 Request Body: